Tax Management India. Com

 X X X X Extracts X X X X

-..... ing account was found, the AO could have considered that trading account only but he was not supposed to make any estimation of sales without any direct evidence of sales.
+..... as found, the AO could have considered that trading account only but he was not supposed to make any estimation of sales without any direct evidence of sales.
 Neither any evidence was found nor there was any material that assessee has made purchases or have made sales, which were not recorded in the sale register.
 Therefore, for the same reasoning as given above while disposing other issues which were similar in nature, we cancel the estimation of sales in these cases also.
 35. For the same reasoning we cancel the estimate of higher GP rate also.
 Accordingly, the entire additions are cancelled which were made on account of estimation of sales and on account of higher GP rate applied by the AO.
 For the sake of completeness in these two cases also the assessee had filed its regular returns, copy of acknowledgement of receipt of returns were also filed during the course of hearing.
 As stated by the counsel of the assessee that even assessments have already been completed on the basis of regular returns filed by these assessees.
-It was also stated by the learned counsel that all the discrepancies were reconciled while filing the regular return, as the due date was not ex .....
+It was also stated by the learned counsel that all the discrepancies were reconciled while filing the regular return, as the due date was not expired when the .....

 X X X X Extracts X X X X